 “With his expansive aptitude and learning, he connects old and new.
 His heart/mind wanders between the Dao (Tao) and virtue.
 Thus, with broad-minded thinking he investigates what is essential, searching out the mysterious and making inquiries into the hidden.
 He puts his all into clear commentary and explanation.
 Providing simple understanding, he makes it easy to know and easy to practice.
 It is thus beneficial for all generations.
 It truly can be called an application of the heart-mind that is full of compassion and kindness for others”.

 It is what connects what may be called Eastern Thought focusing on Taoist Cosmology and Buddhist inspired maps of consciousness that I find most intriguing.
 As well as the development of both the Quanzhen or Northern and Nanzong or Southern School of Taoism.
-Going there, following commentaries in literature written over hundreds, even thousands of years, along with expressing the intricacies of the Tao, is where I hope to take my own “commentaries” over the next several months, perhaps years as well.
+Going there, following commentaries in literature written over hundreds, even thousands of years, along with expressing the intricacies of the Tao, is where I hope to take my own “commentaries” over the next several months, years as well.

 Stay tuned for Volume 2